Identifying customers who don’t have conventional forms of ID

 The refuge director provides a reference to the bank, the bank assesses the money laundering/terrorism financing risk as low and opens the bank account requiring her to present standard identification documents within 90 days.

-Tina has left an abusive relationship and is staying at a friend’s home.
+Customer G has left an abusive relationship and is staying at a friend’s home.
 She needs a bank account to receive and access a grant which will allow her to relocate to her parents’ home interstate.

-Tina doesn’t have any identification documents.
+Customer G doesn’t have any identification documents.
 She obtains a reference from her general practitioner of several years who is familiar with her situation.
 The bank assesses the ML/TF risk as low and uses the reference as a basis for opening the account.

 The content on this website is general and is not legal advice.
 Before you make a decision or take a particular action based on the content on this website, you should check its accuracy, completeness, currency and relevance for your purposes.
 You may wish to seek independent professional advice.